victor-gurbani/JuFo2026/MainIdea.md

     * Metrics: Generate a `classification_report` and a **4x4 confusion_matrix**.
 4.  **Result (The "Money" Slide):** "The model was able to predict the composer of an unknown piece with X% accuracy."
 5.  **Bonus (The Core Insight):**
-    * Show the **4x4 confusion matrix**.
+    * Show the **4x4 confusion matrix (with younger and older composers (same composer))**.
 This is your best result.
 It will visually show, for example, that the model *never* confused Bach and Debussy, but *did* confuse Mozart and Bach 10% of the time.
 This is a powerful musicological insight.
     * Show the `model.feature_importances_` (or `model.coef_`) to prove *which* of your features (e.g., `pitch_class_entropy` and `dissonance_profile`) were the most powerful predictors.
 This links the ML result directly back to your research question.